semantic-systems/Tools-UniversalSequenceClassifier/README.md

 default_scheme = ["Earthquake", "Flooding", "Tropical storm", "Explosion", "Shooting", "Wildfire", "Hostage",
                   "Pandemic", "War", "Inflation"]
 ```
-If match is found, an `out-of-scope` class will be used.
+If no match is found, an `out-of-scope` class will be used.